-Gone are the days when coffee was a mere digestive (or indigestible) procedure that you drank with conviction anywhere.
-Coffee awakens more and more passions to the point of becoming a kind of ritual where not just any variety, roast or barista will do.
-The pleasure of drinking a good coffee, distinguishing its aromas and lingering over the delights of a cup is possible in these coffee shops in Seville.
+Gone are the days when coffee was merely a digestive (or indigestive) formality that you drank with conviction anywhere.
+Coffee is increasingly arousing passions to the point of becoming a kind of ritual where not just any variety, roast or barista will do.
+The pleasure of drinking a good coffee, distinguishing its aromas and lingering over the delights of a cup is possible in these cafés in Seville.

-Fourteen addresses that make up the definitive coffee map and that you should have on your radar: spaces to socialize, to work or to let the hours pass around breakfast or a snack.
+Fourteen addresses that make up the definitive coffee map and that you should have on your radar: spaces to socialize, work, or let the hours pass by over breakfast or afternoon tea.

 Late

-Late is one year old; one of the most talked about coffee shops in Seville in the vicinity of the Alameda that offers coffee to go through its little window, breakfasts to enjoy the morning without haste and the possibility of settling in its coworking space.
+Late is celebrating its first anniversary; one of Seville’s most talked-about cafés in the vicinity of the Alameda, offering coffee to go through its small window, breakfasts to enjoy a leisurely morning, and the possibility of settling into its coworking space.

-The place, by the way, is a delight, designed by the architects of Espacio Mondo.
-Open kitchen, Hola Coffee coffees and pastries in this coffee shop that exudes good vibes.
+The premises, by the way, are a delight, designed by the architects at Espacio Mondo.
+Open kitchen, coffee from Hola Coffee, and pastries in this café that exudes good vibes.

 Plácido y Grata

-Recently distinguished with a Solete Repsol, the Plácido y Grata coffee shop is one of the most beautiful in the city, located in a stately home from the late 19th century that also houses a charming hotel.
+Recently awarded a Solete Repsol, the Plácido y Grata café is one of the most beautiful in the city, located in a late 19th-century mansion that also houses a charming hotel.

-Coffee, from the hand of NOMAD, is one of the great reasons to drop by this temple whose breakfasts are also unmissable.
+Coffee, courtesy of NOMAD, is one of the main reasons to drop by this temple, whose breakfasts are also not to be missed.

-You can buy Pablo Conesa’s breads or taste his exquisite selection of sweets.
-A haven of peace just steps away from the hustle and bustle of downtown.
+You can buy bread from Pablo Conesa or sample his exquisite selection of pastries.
+A haven of peace just a few steps away from the hustle and bustle of the city center.

 Parcería Café

-This cozy corner of Seville not only worships coffee (its great flagship) but also breakfast, brunch and snacks, according to its tempting menu.
+In this cozy corner of Seville, they not only worship coffee (their flagship product) but also breakfast, brunch, and afternoon snacks, according to their tempting menu.

-A coffee shop so consolidated in the city that it is not surprising that there are those who travel to this end of the Old Town just to savor a good cup of coffee.
+A café so well established in the city that it’s no surprise that some people travel to this corner of the Old Town just to enjoy a good cup of coffee.

-Customers often tell Dani, owner of Dakar, that this is the only specialty coffee shop in Seville where diners are exclusively locals.
-No guiris, no toast at exorbitant prices, and no decor that looks like anything but local.
+Customers often tell Dani, the owner of Dakar, that this is the only specialty coffee shop in Seville where the customers are exclusively local.
+No tourists, no overpriced toast, and no decor that reminds you of anything but belonging.

 You have to go to the Carretera Amarilla Business Park to find this gem.
-A rara avis where the coffee is in the center and the breakfasts are the same as always.
+A rare find where coffee takes center stage and breakfasts are traditional.

-Your order includes the coffee literature that Dani lavishes on: maturation and roasting processes, notes and origin, of course, which change monthly.
+Your order implicitly includes the coffee literature that Dani lavishes on you: maturation and roasting processes, notes and origin, of course, which change monthly.

 Gallery

 The Macarena neighborhood finally has its first specialty corner.
-The artist and photographer Chío Fernández returned to Seville after a long period living in London to launch Galería, this exciting coffee project.
+Artist and photographer Chío Fernández returned to Seville after a long period living in London to launch Galería, this exciting coffee project.

-At the moment, the coffee shop that your grandmother would fall in love with (or will fall in love with), as they rightly sponsor from their social networks.
+For now, this is the café that your grandmother would fall in love with (or will fall in love with), as they rightly claim on their social media.

-Eventually, a neighborhood cafe (yes) but with the capacity to house a gallery and continue to energize and create synergies in the vicinity of Cruz Roja.
+Over time, a neighborhood café (yes) but with the capacity to house a gallery and continue to energize and create synergies in the vicinity of Cruz Roja.

-You’ll find coffee from Ineffable, sweets from Pan y Più and Solo Chai.
+You’ll find coffee from Ineffable, pastries from Pan y Più, and Solo Chai.

 Moin Café

-Moin Café started its coffee adventure at the beginning of the summer, in a tiny place next to Santa María la Blanca.
-Beyond the theme that concerns us, it is a more multipurpose business, where you can also dare with a vermouth or attend their wine and cheese nights or tastings.
+Moin Café began its coffee adventure at the start of the summer, in a tiny shop next to Santa María la Blanca.
+Beyond the theme that concerns us, it is a somewhat more versatile business, where you can also try a vermouth or attend its wine and cheese nights or tastings.

-Crafts, gourmet products, a succinct, coquettish terrace and specialty coffee.
-Their networks recognize it as “your new favorite place for a well-pulled espresso, a leisurely percolation and a good bite to go with it.”
+Craftsmanship, gourmet products, a small, charming terrace, and specialty coffee.
+On social media, they recognize it as “your new favorite place for a well-made espresso, a leisurely filtered coffee, and a good bite to eat.”

-That the idiosyncrasy of the Barrio de Triana remains (almost) unscathed is great news.
-But the fact that authentic businesses capable of respecting it and adding value to it are suddenly being established is much more than one would expect.
+The fact that the idiosyncrasy of the Triana neighborhood remains (almost) intact is excellent news.
+But the sudden emergence of authentic businesses capable of respecting it and adding value is much more than could be expected.

-Selva Coffee dominates the specialty coffee in the heart of Castilla Street, expanding its offer to refreshing coconut lemonades, matcha and delicious sweets and biscuits whose taste is non-negotiable.
-The reader may fall in love with this cozy corner where the product is guaranteed without sacrificing a close attention, the kind that makes neighborhood.
+Selva Coffee dominates specialty coffee on Calle Castilla, expanding its offerings to refreshing coconut lemonades, matcha, and delicious sweets and cakes whose flavor is uncompromising.
+Readers will likely fall in love with this charming corner where the product is guaranteed without sacrificing friendly service, the kind that makes a neighborhood.

 Muy Coffee

-Muy Coffee is another of the coffee virtues that the surroundings of the Alameda de Hérculescan boast.
-You can accompany your coffee, in hot or cold formats, with their sweet proposals: cinnamon rolls, cookies or protein bombs.
+Muy Coffee is another of the coffee virtues that the Alameda de Hércules areacan boast about.
+You can accompany your coffee, hot or cold, with their sweet offerings: cinnamon rolls, cookies, or protein bombs.

-Beyond the local gathering place, you will also find them in other popular spots in the city such as In the park or Electrolunch, among others.
+Beyond their cozy premises, you will also find them at other popular venues in the city, such as In the Park and Electrolunch, among others.

-The one that opened in the Barrio de Santa Cruz in the middle of the pandemic in the face of an overwhelming success has another location next to the Plaza de San Francisco.
+The one that opened in the Santa Cruz neighborhood in the midst of the pandemic to overwhelming success has another location next to the Plaza de San Francisco.

-Top quality coffees, from Ineffable to other international roasters, that make this first sip a morning delight.
+Top-quality coffees, from Ineffable to other international roasters, make that first sip a morning delight.

 Bambú

-Having a good coffee and a proper breakfast are two inseparable concepts if you visit Bambú.
-Molletes (and other breads, also gluten-free) spectacular that you can take with a multitude of options.
-One of their infallible specials: avocado, sliced tomato and old cheese.
+Drinking good coffee and eating a proper breakfast are two inseparable concepts if you visit Bambú.
+Spectacular muffins (and other breads, including gluten-free) that you can enjoy with a multitude of options.
+One of their surefire specials: avocado, sliced tomato, and aged cheese.

-In short, a trip to Ronda Urbana Norte has a prize: one of the most complete roasts in the city with unbeatable value for money .
+In short, traveling to Ronda Urbana Norte has its rewards: some of the most complete roasts in the city with unbeatable value for money.

 Virgen Coffee

-Virgen Coffee is the redoubt of those coffee shops that in Seville began to take the noble art of preparing coffee very seriously, taking care of the details.
-From the roasters to work with to the coffee elaboration process.
-Thus, they have more than earned their place as a reference in the center of the city.
+Virgen Coffee is the stronghold of those cafés in Seville that began to take the noble art of coffee making very seriously, paying attention to every detail.
+From the roasters they work with to the coffee-making process itself.
+As a result, they have more than earned their place as leaders in the city center.

-If you are passing through Las Setas, it is essential that you make a stop and taste what is being cooked here.
-Pedro Sierra opened Virgin eight years ago, almost a decade that has allowed high-end coffee to make its way in the city.
+If you’re passing by Las Setas, you must stop and taste what’s on offer here.
+Pedro Sierra opened Virgin eight years ago, almost a decade that has allowed high-quality coffee to make its way into the city.

 East Crema Coffee

-An undeniable Japanese aesthetic permeates this space next to Campana where specialty coffee is dispensed, a succinct selection of sweets and a calm atmosphere.
+An undeniable Japanese aesthetic permeates this space next to Campana, where specialty coffee, a succinct selection of sweets, and a peaceful atmosphere are served.

-Wood presides over East Coffee Crema, one of the specialty coffee shops that have joined the catalog that dresses the city center.
+Wood presides over East Coffee Crema, one of the specialty coffee shops that has joined the catalog that adorns the city center.

 Syra Coffee

-Syra now has four locations in Seville, confirming the demand for specialty coffee, which not only the foreign public requests but also the city’s neighbors.
-The Catalan company has put down roots in Seville and you can find its coffee shops in different locations in Seville: in calle Rioja, Álvarez Quintero, Tetuán and Las Setas.
+Syra now has four locations in Seville, confirming the demand for specialty coffee, which is sought after not only by foreigners but also by the city’s residents.
+The Catalan company has taken root in Seville, and you can find its cafés in different locations throughout the city: on Calle Rioja, Álvarez Quintero, Tetuán, and Las Setas.

-Syra Coffee arrived in the Andalusian capital by opening its first coffee shopat number 3, Jovellanos street, together with Room007.
-A collaboration model that has already been replicated in other cities in Spain such as Madrid, San Sebastian and Bilbao, among others.
-This synergy provides customers with the best possible experience by offering the best specialty coffee in the halls of Room007 hotels.
+Syra Coffee arrived in the Andalusian capital by opening its firstcafé at number 3 Calle Jovellanos together with Room007.
+A model of collaboration that they have already replicated in other Spanish cities such as Madrid, San Sebastián, and Bilbao, among others.
+This synergy provides customers with the best possible experience, offering the best specialty coffee in the lobbies of Room007 hotels.

-Vicentina opened in the picturesque neighborhood of San Vicente, it would move in time next to Caótica.
+Vicentina opened in the picturesque neighborhood of San Vicente, but would eventually move next to Caótica.

-It has finally settled in Seville East as a reference of those spaces capable of combining coffee, books, comics and games in Seville.
-Thus, along with the specialty coffee coexist workshops, presentations and many, many books.
+It has finally established itself in Seville East as a benchmark for those spaces capable of combining coffee, books, comics, and games in Seville.
+Thus , alongside specialty coffee, there are workshops, presentations, and many, many books.